Room 1805

 “Wake up the neighbors while you’re at it, numnuts,” Sal said, annoyed.

 “Sorry boss,” Paulie said.
 He picked himself up and turned on the light, a faint night light, just enough to see the surroundings: a bathtub big enough for a hippopotamus, a shower the size of a one bedroom in Alphabet City, and two sinks.
 He checked the toilet vestibule and then walked up to the doors of what looked like a linen closet.
 He raised his gun and slowly opened the doors.
 He saw two hanging bathrobes and a stack of towels on the closet floor.
 He nudged the bathrobes aside.
 Nothing.
-Paulie stepped back, turned off the light, carefully stepped out of the bathroom, and shut the door.
+Paulie carefully stepped out of the bathroom and shut the door.
+He was panting and sweating, as if he’d just run a marathon.
+“Nothing in there,” he said, wiping his forehead.

 “She’s. . . she went downstairs,” he stammered.
 “Getting some drinks.”